fabio-d/minitel-native/rom-emulation/firmware/README.md

     [Client protocol](#client-protocol) below).
 If building for a wireless Pico (i.e. `PICO_BOARD` is `pico2_w`), the client protocol can also be exposed as a TCP server after joining a Wireless network.

+[^1]: These models are all software-compatible.
+The `nfz400` and `nfz400+ram` variants only differ in whether they emulate an extra external RAM chip that would normally only be present in the NMS 6302/00B.

 ## Installation